Brief description of list of tension members posts -part 2.

 Two Solved problems for the effective net area.

-This is the 9th post of the Tension Member’s Posts which includes a Solved problem 3.4 From Prof. William T Segui’s handbook.
+This is the 9th post of the Tension Member’s Posts including a Solved problem 3.4 From Prof. William T Segui’s handbook.
 Determine the effective net area for the tension member shown in Figure 3.12.

 Solved problem 3.4